 Center for Disease Control defines bullying as: any unwanted aggressive behavior(s) by another youth or group of youths who are not siblings or current dating partners that involves an observed or perceived power imbalance and is repeated multiple times or is highly likely to be repeated.
 Bullying may inflict harm or distress on the targeted youth including physical, psychological, social, or educational harm.
 A young person can be a perpetrator, a victim, or both (also known as "bully/victim").
 Bullying can occur in person and through technology.
 Electronic aggression or cyber-bullying is bullying that happens through email, chat rooms, instant messages, a website, text messages, or social media.

 Stopbullying.gov defines bullying as: unwanted, aggressive behavior among school-aged children that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.
 Both kids who are bullied and who bully others may have serious, lasting problems.

 In order to be considered bullying, the behavior must be aggressive and include:

 - An Imbalance of Power—Kids who bully use their power-such as physical strength, access to embarrassing information, or popularity to control or harm others.
 Power imbalances can change over time and in different situations, even if they involve the same people

 - Repetition—Bullying behaviors happen more than once or have the potential to happen more than once.

 Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.

-Harassment - any malicious act, which causes harm to any person's physical or mental well being - WAC 495A121-011
+Harassment is defined as any malicious act, which causes harm to any person's physical or mental well-being

 - Discriminatory harassment does not have to include intent to harm, be directed at a specific target, or involve repeated incidents.
 Equity Book: p.32